Girl Found Living With Monkeys In The Jungle

-A little girl found living with monkeys in a remote jungle in India has been nicknamed, “Mowgli girl” after the character in Rudyard Kipling’s, the Jungle Book.
+A little girl found living with monkeys in a remote jungle in India has been nicknamed “Mowgli girl,” after the character in Rudyard Kipling’s The Jungle Book.
 She cannot speak, but screeches like an animal and walks on all fours.

-Mowgli girl is estimated to be about eight to 10 years old.
+Mowgli girl is estimated to be about eight to 10-years-old.
 She is reportedly terrified of other humans but is calmed by the presence of animals.
 She screeches in an attempt to communicate and eats with her hands like a wild animal.
 Indian police have not received any reports about a missing girl and are desperately attempting to identify the child.

 This is almost unbelievable.
 “Mowgli girl’ is found living with monkeys in India https://t.co/bB05g7X6ln via @MailOnline